-- Reporting to a manager, who will be responsible for escalating the report; - Sending an email to: report.violation@tele2.com; - Sending a letter to the Chairperson of the Audit Committee of the Board of Directors at the following address:
+- Reporting to a manager, who will be responsible for escalating the report. - Sending an email to report.violation@tele2.com which is directed to the Chairperson of the Tele2 Audit Committee and the Tele2 Whistle Blower Function. - Sending a letter to the following address (the letter will be forwarded to the Chairperson of the Audit Committee):

-Tele2 Whistleblower att.
-General Counsel Torshamnsgatan 17 SE-164 40 Kista Sweden
+Tele2 Whistle Blower Att.
+EVP Corporate Affairs Torshamnsgatan 17 SE-164 40 Kista Sweden